B-Galati/monolog-sentry-handler/doc/guide-symfony.md

 ## Step 2: Configure Monolog

-We use the services we just declared in monolog config.
+We use the services we just declared in monolog config:

 ```yaml
 # config/packages/prod/monolog.yaml